10 Must-Ask Questions When Hiring a Bail Agent

 Are you a Better Business Bureau member and, if so, what is your rating?
 As part of your research, check with the BBB and find out if the business you are considering have any unresolved complaints or issues.
 The BBB is an unbiased consumer protection agency that rates businesses based on a grading system with A+ being the highest.
 Check your bail agent’s score against what they claimed to have.

-As experienced bail bondsman company serving Raleigh and its surrounding areas, Amistad Bail Bonds understands your current distress.
+As experienced bail bondsman company serving Raleigh and its surrounding areas, Amistad Bail and Immigration Bonds understands your current distress.
 Just don’t let your emotions guide you into making a decision that you could regret later.
 We can help.